MicrosoftDocs/msix-docs/msix-src/packaging-tool/create-other-installer.md

 - If you'd like to continue to edit the content and properties of the package before saving the MSIX package, you can select **Package editor** and be taken to [package editor]("https://docs.microsoft.com/en-us/windows/msix/packaging-tool/package-editor")
 - Click **Create** to create the MSIX package.

-You'll be presented with the pop up when the package is created.
-This pop up will include the name, publisher, save location of logs and save location of the newly created package.
-You can close this pop up and get redirected to the welcome page.
-You can also select package editor to see and modify the package content and properties.
+After the package is created, the tool will display a pop-up window that displays the name, publisher, the save location of logs, and the save location of the newly created package.
+You can close this pop-up window to be redirected to the welcome page.
+You can also select **Package editor** to see and modify the package content and properties.